 Dr. Muge R. Kesen is a clinician-researcher through-and-through.
 Her desire for diving deep to solve problems for both her patients and the scientific community has earned her a reputation as being an actively involved retina specialist.
+She welcomes patients in The Villages, Inverness and Gainesville locations in Central Florida.

 A researcher, Dr. Kesen takes personal satisfaction in advancing literature in the field of retina.
 She is a scientific reviewer for journals in ophthalmology and a sought-after speaker; sharing her knowledge on topics such as ocular immunology, uveitis, and other clinical advances in vitreoretinal diseases.